fctoibm/ocpkvm4.2/README.md

     sudo yum install python-pip gcc make openssl-devel python-devel sudo pip install --upgrade ansible

+> *** Hint *** For RedHat if you get error message that said "No package ansible available" when you execute the command "sudo yum install ansible",  execute "sudo rpm -Uvh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm" and then execute "sudo yum install ansible".

 KVM will be used to create and manage virtual machines.
 The KVM command line tool is virt-install and the GUI tool is virt-manager.
 To use the KVM GUI tool, install Gnome desktop and VNC.